 On the side of the gate that faces into Goten you can see much more progress has been made.
 On the upper portion you can see the bare roof, the bark covering on the entire roof will be removed and then replaced.
 Notice that the wooden beam up at the top was actually covered with tiles.
 They have been temporarily removed.

 And just in case you forgot what the gate looks like normally… The side you see visible in this photo is the same as the 2nd picture above.

 I look forward to seeing the freshly redone gate later this fall!

-I was able to take a few pictures of the construction at Chokushi Gate!
-I thought that the scaffolding is rather high in comparison to the gate’s height, but then I discovered that it is the roof that is the main target of the repairs!
+I was able to take a few pictures of the construction at Chokushi Gate today.
+I thought that the scaffolding is rather high in comparison to the gate’s height, but then I realized that it is the roof that is the main target of the repairs!

 In the foreground you can see the material that is being removed from the roof of the gate.
 Look forward to another post with pictures of the actual repairs in progress!